 Dental fear is not irrational.
 Most adults who avoid dental care do so because of a genuine previous painful experience or an anticipatory anxiety based on the discomfort of traditional injection delivery and drilling.
-Modern anaesthesia and technique have changed both of these specific experiences substantially — but patients who last experienced dental treatment 10 or 20 years ago often do not know this.
-At Dazzle Dental Clinic, the commitment to pain-free treatment is not a marketing phrase — it is a specific set of technologies and techniques applied to every patient who needs them.
+Modern anaesthesia and technique have changed both of these specific experiences substantially — but patients who last experienced dental treatment 10 or 20 years ago often don't know this yet.

 FAQs